antoine77340/LOUPE/README.md

 # Learnable mOdUle for Pooling fEatures (LOUPE) Tensorflow Toolbox

-LOUPE is a Tensorflow toolbox that efficiently implements several learnable pooling method such as NetVLAD, NetRVLAD, NetFV and Soft-DBoF as well as the Context Gating activation from:
+LOUPE is a Tensorflow toolbox that efficiently implements several learnable pooling method such as NetVLAD[1], NetRVLAD[2], NetFV[2] and Soft-DBoF[2] as well as the Context Gating activation from:

 Miech et al., Learnable pooling method with Context Gating for video classification, arXiv.